euroscipy/euroscipy_proceedings/papers/Kieffer_Ashiotis/pyFAI.rst

 .. figure:: openmp_opencl_intel_amd_b.png

-   The effects of OpenCL driver selection on performance on different generations of CPUs.:label:`openmp-opencl-intel-amdb`
+   The effects of OpenCL driver selection on performance on different generations of CPUs. :label:`openmp-opencl-intel-amdb`

 GPUs and Xeon Phi
 -----------------